Universality in the dynamics of second-order phase transitions

 {\em The basic idea --} Due to the application of a quench, that is an external change of the system parameters, the parameters in the equations of motion adopt spatial and temporal dependencies whose rate of change is related to the quench time $\tau_q$.
 The principal goal is the derivation of scaling laws for physical properties such as the rate of defect formation in terms of $\tau_q$ {\it without} the explicit solution of the equations of motion and {\it without} resorting to physical arguments concerning equilibrium concepts such as the divergence of correlation length, relaxation and freeze-out time near the critical point.
 This goal is achieved by employing as the principal idea the rescaling of the parameters of the equations of motion in such a manner that the dependence on the quench rate is eliminated.
 The scaling of the spatial properties of the system is then contained within this transformation.
 As this method uses purely the structure of the equations of motion, it can be applied to a wide variety of systems.
 For homogeneous systems in the thermodynamic limit our technique predicts scaling laws that are consistent with the Kibble-Zurek theory in the mean-field regime.
-For the case of inhomogeneous and also finite size systems we show that the precise scaling can be derived, and its not only a function of quench rate but also of the characteristic system size.
+For the case of inhomogeneous and also finite size systems we show that the precise scaling can be derived, and it is not only a function of quench rate but also of the characteristic system size.
 We illustrate the technique by applying it to power-law quenches in systems obeying the overdamped and underdamped time-dependent Ginzburg-Landau equations but note that this approach is applicable well beyond Landau theory of second-order phase transitions.

 {\em Ginzburg-Landau Theory --} Let us start by introducing the free energy of the system in the vicinity of the phase transition.
-We assume that the state of the system is governed by a vector field $\vec{\phi}\left( \mathbf{r},t\right)$.
-According to the Landau theory of phase transitions the free energy of our system near the critical point is given by
+For concreteness we assume that the state of the system is governed by a complex order parameter $\phi\left( \mathbf{r},t\right)$, but the same arguments would apply for a real muticomponent order parameter.
+In Landau theory of phase transitions, the free energy of our system near the critical point is given by